Samisalami05/templater/README.md

 # templater
-A simple C project template generator made in c.
-By default the project files are generated in the directory its executed from.
+A simple C project template generator made in C. By default the project files are generated in the directory its executed from.

-**NOTE**: install.sh does not work at the moment.
+**NOTE**: `install.sh` does not work at the moment.

 ## Usage